Nailed-it1/Nextcloud-backup-script/README.md

 To use the script, you need to create two configuration files: `backup_dirs.conf` and `exclude_dirs.conf`.

-In the `backup_dirs.conf` file, you should list the directories you want to backup, one directory path per line.
+In the `include_dirs.conf` file, you should list the directories you want to backup, one directory path per line.

 In the `exclude_dirs.conf` file, you should list the directories (or files) you want to exclude from the backup, one directory path (or file path) per line.